10.2 Covariance, correlation and SLR

 10.2.1 Covariance

-One of the most complicated things to explain is covariance.
-Coming back to the formula (10.5), where \(b_1\) is calculated as: \[\begin{equation*} {b}_1 = \frac{\mathrm{cov}(x,y)}{\hat{\sigma}_x^2} , \end{equation*}\] where \(\hat{\sigma}_x\) is the in-sample estimate of standard deviation, we can express cov\((x,y)\) as: \[\begin{equation*} \mathrm{cov}(x,y) = {b}_1 \hat{\sigma}_x \hat{\sigma}_x . \end{equation*}\] Visually, this can be represented as the areas of a rectangular shown on right pane in Figure 10.3.
+Covariance is one of the most complicated things to explain to general audience.
+We will need to use a bit of mathematics that we introduced in Section 10.1, specifically the formula (10.5), where \(b_1\) is calculated as: \[\begin{equation*} {b}_1 = \frac{\mathrm{cov}(x,y)}{\hat{\sigma}_x^2} , \end{equation*}\] where \(\hat{\sigma}_x\) is the in-sample estimate of standard deviation.
+Using a simple manipulation, we can express cov\((x,y)\) as: \[\begin{equation*} \mathrm{cov}(x,y) = {b}_1 \hat{\sigma}_x \hat{\sigma}_x . \end{equation*}\] Visually, this can be represented as the areas of a rectangular shown on right pane in Figure 10.7.

-In Figure 10.3, the data is centred around the means of \(x\) and \(y\).
-We draw a regression line with the angle \(\arctan (b_1)\) through the cloud of points and then draw a segment of the length \(\hat{\sigma}_x\) parallel to the x-axis.
-The multiplication of \(b_1\) by \(\hat{\sigma}_x\) gives the side denoted as \(b_1 \hat{\sigma}_x\) (because \(b_1\) equals to tangent of the angle of the line to the x-axis).
-And finally, the \(b_1 \hat{\sigma}_x \times \hat{\sigma}_x = \mathrm{cov}(x,y)\) is the area of the rectangular in Figure 10.3.
+In Figure 10.7, the data is centred around the means of \(x\) and \(y\).
+We draw a regression line with the angle \(\arctan (b_1)\) through the cloud of points (the left-hand side image).
+After that we draw a segment of the length \(\hat{\sigma}_x\) parallel to the x-ays (righ-hand side image).
+The multiplication of \(b_1\) by \(\hat{\sigma}_x\) gives the side denoted as \(b_1 \hat{\sigma}_x\) (because \(b_1\) equals to tangent of the angle of the line to the x-ays).
+And finally, the \(b_1 \hat{\sigma}_x \times \hat{\sigma}_x = \mathrm{cov}(x,y)\) is the area of the rectangular in the right-hand side image of Figure 10.7.
 The higher the standard deviation of \(x\) is, the bigger the area will be, implying that the covariance becomes larger.
-At the same time, for the same values of \(\hat{\sigma}_x\), the higher \(b_1\) is, the larger the area becomes, increasing the covariance.
-In this interpretation the covariance becomes equal to zero either in one of the two cases: \[\begin{equation*} \begin{aligned} & {b}_1 = 0 \\ & \hat{\sigma}_x =0 , \end{aligned} \end{equation*}\] which implies that either there is no variability in the variable \(x\) or that the angle of the regression line is zero, i.e. there is no linear relation between \(x\) and \(y\).
+At the same time, for the same values of \(\hat{\sigma}_x\), the higher \(b_1\) is, the larger the area becomes, increasing the covariance as well.
+In this interpretation the covariance becomes equal to zero in one of the two cases: \[\begin{equation*} \begin{aligned} & {b}_1 = 0 \\ & \hat{\sigma}_x =0 , \end{aligned} \end{equation*}\] which implies that either the angle of the regression line is zero, i.e. there is no linear relation between \(x\) and \(y\), or there is no variability in the variable \(x\).

 Similar visualisations can be done if the axes are swapped and the regression \(x = a_0 + a_1 y + u\) is constructed.
 The logic would be similar, only changing the value of the slope parameter \(b_1\) by \(a_1\) and substituting \(\hat{\sigma}_x\) with \(\hat{\sigma}_y\).
 Finally, in case of negative relation between the variables, the rectangular area will be drawn below the zero line and thus could be considered as being negative (although the surface of the area itself cannot be negative).
 Still, the logic explained for the positive case above could be transferred on the negative case as well.